 In July 2005 the Company announced a plan to evaluate its strategic alternatives.
 In conjunction with this plan, the Company also announced its decision to discontinue the clinical development of its products.
-At this time, the Company cannot estimate the impact the decision to discontinue its clinical development would have on its results of operations or financial condition.
+As a result of this decision, the Company has further reduced its workforce during the third quarter of 2005.
+As of September 30, 2005, there were ten remaining employees.